 This is the inaugural post of what will hopefully become a weekly event.
 Basically I watch movies based or filmed in and around the Pittsburgh area, give a quick spiel about the movie, and display all of the Pittsburgh locations shown in the movie.
 That way, if you so please, you can visit said locations and say, “Hey, Batman was on this sidewalk!”
 If that’s the kind of thing you’re into.
-Also for those movies filmed in Pittsburgh, but not set in Pittsburgh in the movie’s plot, I will reveal the giveaways of how the… Read the rest
+Also for those movies filmed in Pittsburgh, but not set in Pittsburgh in the movie’s plot, I will reveal the giveaways of how the movie messed up in hiding… Read the rest

 Image courtesy of Pittsburgh Citiparks

 The Dollar Bank Cinema in the Park series resumes for the 2013 season this Saturday, June 8 at dusk.
 The free event, hosted at various local city parks, invites movie-goers to lay back, relax, and enjoy weekly movie screenings.

 The series features both kid-friendly G- and PG-rated flicks, such as Finding Nemo and Dr. Seuss’ The Lorax, as well as popular PG-13 films like The Dark Knight Rises, The Hobbit, and The Hunger Games.

 Guests are asked not to bring alcoholic beverages, but snacks, drinks, and chairs and blankets are encouraged.

 Summertime and warm weather bring the indoor activities outside with concerts, markets, and movies.
 The iconic drive-ins are opening for the Summer 2013 season.
 While many aren’t around anymore, Pittsburgh and the surrounding area boast several spots to watch the flicks under the stars.